Record number of African migrants coming to Mexican border

 On recent Saturday in Tijuana, there were 90 Cameroonians lined up to get on a waiting list to request asylum that has swelled to about 7,500 names.
 Also on the waiting list are Ethiopians, Eritreans, Mauritanians, Sudanese and Congolese.

 Cameroonians generally fly to Ecuador because no visa is required and take about four months to reach Tijuana.
-They walk for days in Panama through dense forest, where they are often robbed and held in government-run camps.
-They come from Cameroon’s English-speaking south with horrifying stories of rape, murder and torture since late 2016 by soldiers of the country’s French-speaking majority, which holds power.
+They walk for days in Panama through dense jungle, where they are often robbed and held in government-run camps.
+They come from Cameroon’s English-speaking south with horrifying stories of rape, murder and torture committed since late 2016 by soldiers of the country’s French-speaking majority, which holds power.

 A few days after the big groups of African immigrants were apprehended in Texas, federal officials dropped off dozens of them in San Antonio.
 Officials in the Texas city sent out a plea for French-speaking volunteers for translating work “and most importantly, making our guests feel welcome.”